Frederic-LM/Sort-Me-Down/README.md

 4.  **If the size or time has changed, the file is still being written to.
 Skip it for this run.**
 5. If the size and time are identical after the delay, it's "stale" (no longer being written) and safe to process.

-Bangbang  **does not** currently have this "stale file" logic.
-It relies on the operating system's file locking.

 ## Summary